iecology/security-checklists/4_email_safety_checklist.md

 This checklist provides a number of practices that can help protect you and your staff when using email to communicate.
 Before sending an email, ask yourself, would I put this on a postcard that might be kept forever?
 If the answer is no, consider using other means to communicate.

 Think about the emails you receive like a shut up envelope.
 If you don't know who sent it or what is in the envelope, you should open it very carefully.
 Especially since, in the case of email, it may contain viruses or other threats to your organization.

+Email is a very wide reaching communications platform that was not built with a lot of security in mind.
+Although the risks associated with using it for work purposes continue to be illustrated through embarrassing and damaging breaches of military, government and celebrity account privacy, we all depend on it every day to connect with people across the globe.
+The following checklist items can help to minimize those risks.

 **If performing work using sensitive or confidential information including that required to be protected by law (such as personal health information, employment records and credit card numbers) you are must avoid the use of regular (non-encrypted) email to communicate that information.
 Where email is your only communication option, you may need to implement an encryption scheme as found in the final checklist item below.**